hrithiktomar/hrithiktomar/README.md

 - 👋 Hi, I’m @hrithiktomar
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Web Development and Data Analysis
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning data analysis
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Web Development and Data Science projects
 - 📫 How to reach me linkedin.com/in/hrithik-tomar-101b20211

 <!---